 Then, they were interested in playing by themselves and during the week they were able to do that.
-At first, mainly because they were allowed to use the computer, but after a while they began to ask for the content even if they had to listen to the theoretical part each time they played.
+At first, mainly because they were allowed to use the computer, but after a while they began to ask for the content even if they had to listen to the theoretical part each time they played (see Figure 4).
+With just one computer in the room, at a certain point the children (over twenty) knew the answers by heart as they memorized them.